Ethics Registrar - Codes of Conduct & Behaviour.

 Mayo County Council appoints an Ethic Registrar to implement the Ethics Framework.

-The contact details for the Ethics Registrar for 2021 are as follows:
+The contact details for the Ethics Registrar from January 2022 to December 2023 are as follows:

 The Ethics Declarations are maintained in a Register which can be inspected, on request, by any member of the public.

 Code of Conduct have been developed to enable elected members and council employees to provide a high-quality service in a safe and secure environment and this applies also to all members of the public who use our facilities and services.